mindspore-ai/docs/tutorials/experts/source_en/parallel/optimizer_parallel.md

         ms.set_auto_parallel_context(parallel_optimizer_config={"parallel_optimizer_threshold": 24})
         ```

+    - `optimizer_weight_shard_size`：Set the size of the communication domain split by the optimizer weight.
+The numerical range can be (0, device_num].
+If pipeline parallel is enabled, the numerical range is (0, device_num/stage].
+If the size of data parallel communication domain of the parameter cannot be divided by `optimizer_weight_shard_size`, then the specified size of the communication domain split by the optimizer weight will not take effect.
+Default value is ``-1`` , which means the size of the communication domain split by the optimizer weight will be the size of data parallel communication domain of each parameter.

+        ```python
+        import mindspore as ms
+        ms.set_auto_parallel_context(parallel_optimizer_config={"optimizer_weight_shard_size": 2}, enable_parallel_optimizer=True)
+        ```

 2. `Parameter.parallel_optimizer`: This interface also allows the user to customize whether certain weights are sliced by the optimizer, as shown below:

     ```python